 You can’t stop an employee from exercising her rights when she feels she has been wronged under the law.
 You can, however, set yourself up to defend an FLSA lawsuit by taking proactive steps to ensure you’re complying with the law.
 The U.S. Department of Labor (DOL), which enforces the FLSA, has numerous aids on its website to help you ensure compliance with the Act.
 An FLSA audit is another way to ensure your current pay practices are in compliance.
 If they aren’t, an audit can help you restructure your employees’ pay.

 About: Florida Employment Law Letter:|

-Excerpted from Florida Employment Law Letter, and written by attorneys at the law firms of Harper Gerlach PL, Stearns Weaver Miller Weissler Alhadeff & Sitterson, P.A., and Sniffen & Spellman, P.A..
+Excerpted from Florida Employment Law Letter, and written by attorneys at the law firms of The Law and Mediation Offices of G. Thomas Harper, LLC, Stearns Weaver Miller Weissler Alhadeff & Sitterson, P.A., and Sniffen & Spellman, P.A..
 FLORIDA EMPLOYMENT LAW LETTER does not attempt to offer solutions to individual problems but rather to provide information about current developments in Florida employment law.
 Questions about individual problems should be addressed to the employment law attorney of your choice.
 The Florida Bar does designate attorneys as specialists in labor and employment law.
-Contact the attorneys at Harper Gerlach PL, Stearns Weaver Miller Weissler Alhadeff & Sitterson, P.A, or Sniffen & Spellman, P.A..
+Contact the attorneys at The Law and Mediation Offices of G. Thomas Harper, LLC, Stearns Weaver Miller Weissler Alhadeff & Sitterson, P.A, or Sniffen & Spellman, P.A..